Junction (hackathon): Junction 2020 – Connected

 Junction 2020 – Connected was held on November 6–8.
 The COVID-19 pandemic opened the doors for a hybrid event, gathering people all over the world to simultaneously hack in both physical locations and online.
 Partners included Genelec, HKScan, Paulig, OP, Supercell, Aito and Brella.

 The winner project was Saavi – healthy finance.
 The team presented a mobile solution for banks that helps their customers to understand the level of financial health by analyzing spendings and subscriptions with a help of machine learning — and got an entertaining experience of interaction with personal finance in AR.

 Junction 2021

 Junction 2021 was held on November 19–21.
 The hackathon was once again organized in a hybrid form, participants could attend live from one of the 8 hubs scattered around the world or join the challenge online on Gather.
 Partners included Huawei, Kone, CGI, Miro, Oras and others.

 The main prize was won by team Nice-ify.
-The team created a solution that replaces hateful language with a nice-ified version in voice-chat environments.
+The team created a solution that replaces hateful language with a "nice-ified" version in voice chat environments.

+Junction 2025

+Junction 2025 was held on November 14–16.
+The event took place at a brand new venue, Hype Hybridiarena in Espoo, Finland.
+The hackathon attracted over 1,500 participants, making it the largest Junction Hackathon to date, with 111 nationalities, 291 projects, and 4246 collective hackathons among the participants.
+The main partner of the hackathon was Sensofusion, which is a Finnish technology company specializing in counter-drone (C-UAS) detection and mitigation systems.
+Other partners included n8n, Supercell, Figma, Wolt among many more with 40+ in total.

+The main prize was won by team WAVELET.
+Their project is a real-time electromagnetic (radio-wave) simulation built in C++ and OpenGL, using GPU-accelerated compute shaders to model Maxwell's equations on a spatial grid.